 You can create a sense of delight that strengthens the relationship shoppers have with your brand with effective and intentional post-sale content With engaging, relevant content, you can build a successful retention strategy that keeps customers happy and brings them back to your store.

-Here are four ways that you can use content to keep the lovelight burning between your store and your customers post-sale.
+Here are five ways that you can use content to keep the lovelight burning between your store and your customers post-sale.